Model-free practical PI-Lead control design by ultimate sensitivity principle: Experimental Evaluation

-For tuning the control gain, $K_p$ was first incrementally increased and then decreased, starting from the initial $K_p = 300$ value and monitoring the overshoot peaks \eqref{eq:3:3}.
+For tuning then the control gain, $K_p$ was first incrementally increased and then decreased, starting from the initial $K_p = \bar{K}_p = 300$ value and monitoring the overshoot peaks \eqref{eq:3:3}.
 The overall recorded $M(K_p)$ dependency is depicted in Fig. \ref{Fig:7} for the sake of a better exposition.

-Both the initial and the determined (by the tuning rule \eqref{eq:3:3a}) $K_p$-gains are highlighted in the figure.
-The resulting PI-control, upon the executed tuning, is
+Both the initial and the determined by the tuning rule \eqref{eq:3:3a} $K_p$-gains are extra highlighted in the figure.
+The resulting PI-controller, upon both executed above tuning steps, is

 Finally, based on the derived tuning rule \eqref{eq:3:8}, the resulting Lead-compensator is directly given by

 Three reference step values $x_{\textrm{ref}} = \{0.005,\, 0.01,\, 0.015\}$ m are used for comparing the response of the tuned PI and PI-Lead, i.e. $C(s)$ and $C(s)L(s)$, controllers.
 The experimental results are shown in Fig. \ref{Fig:8}.